Shane Connor: Neighbours

 In July 1999, Connor joined the cast of Neighbours and began filming the ongoing role Joe Scully of builder and family patriarch, with his first scene's going on air in October.
 The show's producers invited him to audition for the role, and he decided to accept when he found out that he would be working with actress Janet Andrewartha, who plays Joe's on-screen wife Lyn Scully.
 Connor had previously played a guest role in the series as character Phil Hoffman debuting on-screen on 26 March and appearing until 16 April 1991.
 Joe Scully gave Connor the chance to play a character who was not a "bad guy, a confrontational type, a man on the verge".
 Connor was initially contracted with Neighbours for three years, with 12-month renewal options.

 Connor was fired from the series in September 2003, several months after receiving a written warning from producers and overcoming an amphetamine habit.
 There had been ongoing hostility between him and Andrewartha; who had been the source of the vast majority of complaints about him.
 He sued the show's producer, Grundy Television, for wrongful termination of his contract, seeking about $200,000.

 The court hearing heard that he had an amphetamine drug habit while performing on the show.
 Connor's older brother died in June 2001 and he had been badly affected by this, leading to the drug habit.
 Members of the cast and crew had complained about his behaviour at work.
 This included alleged aggressive behaviour and lateness that delayed production.
 After being confronted about his problem, he met with the cast in May 2003 and admitted the problem and apologised.
 Connor won the case and was awarded by the Supreme Court of Victoria over $230,000 in libel damages.

 After Neighbours

 Connor worked in the United Kingdom in pantomime.
 He also appeared as a guest in reality TV show The Salon and Killing Time.

 Connor later guested in Nine Network's House Husbands.
 He joined the cast of Wentworth in a recurring role in 2018, followed by a recurring role in 2022 miniseries The Twelve.

 Personal life

-Connor was married to first wife Karen Connor from 1987 to 1992.
+Connor was married to his first wife Karen from 1987 to 1992.

 Connor married fellow actor Nell Feeney in July 1994.
 They met when he guested in TV series Phoenix, in which Feeney was starring.
 Feeney gave birth to their twins, a son and a daughter, in 1995.
 They couple divorced in 1997.